-Prerequisite: Internship I, permission of the Instructor, Department Chair and Dean: Junior Standing: minimum 2.5 overall GPA.
-To be taken following completion of Internship I. A supervised, practical experience providina undergraduate ECON/FIN majors with a hands-on, professional experience in a position relating to an area of career interest.
-The student will work in a local cooperating husiness establishment under supervision of a member of management of that firm.
+Prerequisite: Internship I, permission of the Instructor, Department Head and Dean: Junior Standing: minimum 2.5 overall GPA.
+To be taken following completion of Internship I. A supervised, practical undergraduate experience providing ECON/FIN majors with a hands-on, professional experience in a position relating to an area of career interest.
+The student will work in a local cooperating establishment under husiness supervision of a member of management of that firm.
 A School of Business faculty member will observe and consult with the students and the management of the cooperating firm periodically during the period of the internship.
-Students will be to make а presentation, maintain an internship log, and prepare a final term paper.
+Students will be to make а classroom presentation, maintain an internship log, and prepare a final term paper.
 Note: Only three hours of internship may be used to satisfy the curriculum requirements for economics and finance electives.
-Additional hours may be used to satisfy the curriculum requirements for general electives
+Additional hours may be used to satisfy the curriculum requirements for general electives.